 Batteries can have a shelf life of 10-15 years depending on storage, quality and type of battery.
 Single-use or disposable batteries include alkaline, carbon-zink, lithium, silver-zinc and zinc air.

 Rechargeable batteries can be recharged and used repeatedly.
 Solar battery chargers are a great option for recharging batteries without electricity.
-To extend battery life of rechargeable batteries, do not store them unused for an extended period of time.
+To extend the battery life of rechargeable batteries, do not store them unused for an extended period of time.
 Charge every 6-9 months.
 Nickel Metal Hydride (NiMH), Lithium Ion (Lilon), Nickel Cadmium (NiCd) and Sealed Lead Acid (SLA) are examples of rechargeable batteries.

 A battery bank is a collection of two or more batteries joined together to function as one.
 The purpose of a battery bank is to provide more power than a single battery.
 It can be a handy tool to provide power during an emergency.

 A small battery bank, kept charged by using household power, may be enough to run critical medical equipment during a short term power outage.
 Battery banks can be charged with standard household power, solar power, wind power or with a generator.
 An inverter is used to convert the power to usable household power.
 Battery storage life varies greatly depending on the type of batteries used.

 Portable Electric Generator